 Once you have been pre-approved for a home loan, you can start shopping for your dream home.
-However, much can change between pre-approval and applying for the right mortgage.
-To stay within the parameters of your lender's pre-approval confirmation, there are some activities to avoid in order to keep your credit score stable and your financial status healthy.
+However, a pre-approval is not the same as a loan approval.
+Much can change between the time you're pre-approved and when you actually apply for the mortgage.
+To stay within the parameters of your lender's pre-approval confirmation, here is some advice to help keep your credit score stable and your financial status healthy.

 Do Not Make Any Major Purchases

-While you're waiting for your final mortgage to be approved, any major purchase (either in cash or on credit) can adversely effect your credit rating, cash reserves, and debt-to- income ratio.
-This can seriously jeopardize your pending mortgage.
+While you're waiting for your final mortgage to be approved, any major purchase (either in cash or on credit) can adversely affect your credit rating, cash reserves, and debt-to-income ratio.
+Avoid the temptation to buy or charge that new car or furniture before settlement, or you could risk jeopardizing your pending mortgage.